-- 1. Nine questions will be set in all. - 2.
-Question No. 1, which will be objective/short answer type covering the entire syllabus, will be compulsory.
+- 2. Question No. 1, which will be objective/short answer type covering the entire syllabus, will be compulsory.
 The remaining eight questions will be set unit wise selecting two questions from each Unit I to IV.
 The candidate will be required to attempt question No. 1 and four more selecting one questions from each unit. - 3.
 As far as possible the questions should be divided into sub-parts and marks indicated part wise.